|Account Type||APY||Account Name||Min||Max|

 I have banked with CIT since 2014.
 Initially their website was poorly organized and difficult to use.
 They revamped their website in 2016 and it actually got even WORSE.
 It now appears to be a Frankensteinien combination of two different systems.

-The only reason to do business with CIT are the interest rates / special bonus deals - all other aspects of doing business with this bank are clearly inferior compared to most other online banks.
+The only reason to do business with CIT are the interest rates / special bonus deals - most other aspects of doing business with this bank are clearly inferior compared to most other online banks.
 (One positive is free outgoing wires for accounts with average balances of > $25K).
 It now seems clear CIT's strategy is to attract new money with higher rates while leaving established customers languishing with lower rates on previously existing money.

-Finally I suspect some of the positive reviews of CIT bank at depositaccounts are illegitimate and have not been left by real customers of this bank.
-If you read them closely they seem likely to be authored by non Americans.
-Be forewarned.
-It might not hurt if depositaccounts.com did a geolocation of the source IP address of people giving reviews.
-If these IP addresses are outside the United States, I would doubt the authenticity of the review.
+Finally I strongly suspect some of the positive reviews of CIT bank at depositaccounts are illegitimate and have not been left by real customers of this bank.
+If you read them closely they seem likely to be authored by foreigners / non customers.
+The only reason sock puppets would leave fake reviews on sites like deposit accounts would be if someone was paying them.
+I hope that someone at CIT Bank is not behind this effort.

 |FDIC Certificate #||58978|

 |Return on Assets - YTD||1.24%|

 |Equity Capital||Q2 2017vs Q2 2016||$5.36B$5.40B|

 This section lists recent deals, promotions and rate changes submitted by our community within the past 90 days.
 Always verify official rates and promotions with the bank or credit union.

 Always verify rates and promotions with the bank or credit union.
 We are not CIT Bank; we are a rate comparison website and cannot provide official rates or promotions.